Tour to Northern Spain 9 days from Costa del Sol

 Day 2.
 (Saturday) GRANADA – TOLEDO – MADRID

 Breakfast at the hotel.
 Departure from Madrid towards Zaragoza, located on the banks of the Ebro River, one of Spain’s major cities and capital of the Region of Aragon.
 Free time to visit the Basilica of Our Lady of Pilar, Patroness of Hispanity and stroll through the old streets of Zaragoza to discover its impressive monumental legacy as Romans, Muslims, Jews and Christians left their mark on this place.
 Taste the typical dishes of the region and, of course, take part in one of the great traditions of the city, “going for tapas”: small gastronomic creations that delight anyone who tries them.
-In the afternoon we continue our trip to the Basque Country, a green paradise, land of great contrasts, to reach San Sebastian, one of the most attractive tourist destinations on the Cantabrian coast and known worldwide for its International Film Festival.
-Free time at your disposal to walk around this city of French and gentrified style whose landscape is dominated by the Bay of San Sebastian and La Concha Beach, framed by Mount Igueldo and the island of Santa Clara.
-Arrival at the hotel, dinner and accommodation.
+In the afternoon, we continue our journey to Northern Spain.
+Arrival in Pamplona, capital of the former Kingdom of Navarre.
+Free time to explore the city.
+We recommend taking a stroll along the famous route of the Running of the Bulls at San Fermín and sampling the typical pintxos, bite-sized appetizers considered the epitome of Basque cuisine.
+Check-in at the hotel, dinner included, and overnight stay.

 Day 5.
 (Tuesday) SANTANDER – SANTILLANA – COVADONGA – OVIEDO

 Breakfast at hotel.
 Departure to Santillana del Mar, one of the most important historical artistic towns in Spain.
 It contains architectural treasures such as the Collegiate Church of Santa Juliana, a Jewel of the Romanesque Arquitecture in Cantabria.
 Later on, driving a twisty road that will slowly reveal a beautiful countryside made up of calm waters, unimaginable green carpets and mountain peaks which all seem to be almost within reach, we will arrive to Covadonga, where you will have free time to visit the Shrine, a place of worship and pilgrimage for the people of Asturias, where you will see the Patroness of Asturias our Lady of Covadonga.
 In the afternoon, departure to Oviedo, a city of an unquestionable medieval flavour.
-Free time to explore Oviedo, most of its streets are pedestrian, where you will be able to see World Heritage Sites like the Cathedral of Oviedo, a splendid example of gothic asturian architecture or the beautiful church of Santa Maria de Naranco, a jewel of the pre-romanic asturian architecture.
+Free time to explore Oviedo, most of its streets are pedestrian, where you will be able to see World Heritage Sites like the Cathedral of Oviedo, a splendid example of gothic asturian arquitecture or the beautiful church of Santa Maria de Naranco, a jewel of the pre-romanic asturian arquitecture.
 Dinner and accommodation.

 Day 6.
 (Wednesday) OVIEDO – SALAMANCA – MADRID

 Breakfast at the hotel.
 We leave behind us the Green Coast of Northern Spain and drive inland to Salamanca, the university city par excellence.
 Free time to explore at your own pace this World Heritage Site of great artistic wealth.
 A stroll around the pedestrian streets in its historic centre will take you to Plaza Mayor, one of the most beautiful squares in Spain, you may visit Salamanca’s two cathedrals (the old cathedral dating from the 12th-13th centuries of Romanesque style, and the new one from the 16th century), the House of Shells, the Baroque style Clerecia church and the University with its beautiful Plateresque façade.
-In the afternoon we’ll continue to Madrid.
+In the afternoon, we’ll continue to Madrid.
 Arrival at the hotel and overnight.

 Day 8.
 (Friday) SEVILLE

 After breakfast, we’ll do a monumental and panoramic visit of Seville.
-You will visit from outside the Cathedral of Seville, the second largest in the Catholic world after San Pedro in Rome and its famous Giralda, the old minaret of the Arab mosque, then stroll through the popular neighbourhoods of Santa Cruz, natural scenery of “Carmen” as well as where it developed the myth of “Don Juan” and also Triana, with a deep popular flavour and cradle of bullfighters and artists.
-After the visit, you’ll enjoy the exquisite Andalusian gastronomy with a lunch included in a local restaurant.
+You will visit from outside the Cathedral of Seville, the second largest in the Catholic world after San Pedro in Rome and its famous Giralda, the old minaret of the Arab mosque, then stroll through the popular neighbourhoods of Santa Cruz, natural scenery of Carmen as well as where it developed the myth of Don Juan.
 In the afternoon you’ll have some free to discover different perspectives and specific flavours of this active city full of light.
 May we recommend you an optional boat trip on the Guadalquivir River to enjoy the panoramic views that exist from the boat?
-Then you can walk along the banks of the Guadalquivir River, the “great king of Andalusia” as the local poet Luis de Góngora y Argote called it.
+Then you can walk along the banks of the Guadalquivir River, the great king of Andalusia as the local poet Luis de Góngora y Argote called it.
 At night, optionally, you can enjoy a flamenco show.
 Accommodation at the hotel.

 Day 9.
 (Saturday) SEVILLE – RONDA – COSTA DEL SOL